d0ktrd4n/d0ktrd4n.github.io/_posts/2021-10-11-AWAE-OSWE-Review.md

 Overall, AWAE was a great experience, one that I do find very valuable for penetration testers, security professional, and any web developer.. heck, any developer would find value in such a course.

-My favorite parts was the variety of environments, programming languages, and techniques discussed during the course, and the discussions that happened on the Discord Channel.
+My favorite parts was the discussions that happened on the Discord channel and the variety of environments, programming languages, and techniques presented and discussed during the course.